 Christmas Cactus (Schlumbergera bridgesii), Thanksgiving Cactus (Schlumbergera truncata), and Easter Cactus (Hatiora gaertneri, formerly known as Rhipsalidopsis gaertneri) do not have the typical requirements of most succulents.
 Although true cacti, they are epiphytic in nature, growing in the branches of trees in their native tropical forest rain habitats.
 The need for high humidity, bright but filtered light, and the soil kept relatively moist most of the year sets these plants apart from the majority of cacti and succulents.

 Holiday Cacti bloom at different times of the year, but all require short days and cool night temperatures to initiate flower buds.
-In fall these plants should be kept in a bright location where the temperature drops to 55 to 65 °F (13 to 18 °C) at night, rising 5 to 10 degrees in the day.
-With 55 °F (13 °C) night temperatures they will bloom in 5 to 6 weeks.
-If the night temperature is 60 to 65 °F (15 to 18 °C), these plants must have at least 12 hours of complete darkness every night for about 6 weeks in order to bloom.
-At higher night temperatures it is unlikely that they will bloom at all.
+In fall, these plants should be kept in a bright location where the temperature drops to 55 to 65 °F (13 to 18 °C) at night, rising 5 to 10 degrees in the day.
+With 55 °F (13 °C) night temperatures, they will bloom in 5 to 6 weeks.
+If the night temperature is 60 to 65 °F (15 to 18 °C), these plants must have at least 12 hours of complete darkness every night for about 6 weeks to bloom.
+At higher night temperatures, it is unlikely that they will bloom at all.
 Keeping the plants outdoors in a protected location until just before frost danger will result in abundant blooms, provided there's a cool, bright spot for them when brought indoors.

 Holiday cacti should be potted in a standard cactus soil mix and watered thoroughly.
 Allow the soil to dry a bit between waterings.
 After they have finished blooming water less frequently, increasing again in spring or early summer when the plants resume more active growth.
 Fertilize several times with a dilute balanced house plant fertilizer during the bright light months, changing to low nitrogen, high phosphorus, and potassium formulation in the fall when flower buds are forming.